Meet Our School Governors

 I have found being a staff governor can be both challenging and rewarding and presents an excellent opportunity to contribute to the decisions that are made by the governing body as well as to build strong links between the governing body and the staff of the school.

-Philip Boyes -Vice Chair - Parent Governor
+Philip Boyes -Chair - Co-opted Governor

 I became a parent governor in March 2014 and have two children at Barlby CP School and have joined the Curriculum committee.
 I am also the Health and Safety Governor.
 I truly believe in giving children the best possible educational start and will work with the governors and school staff to do this.
 I am a Chartered Civil Engineer and grew up in the Selby area and have lived in the Barlby are since 2007.
 I am a church treasurer and understand the challenge of providing services on very tight budgets.

-Beverley Dowdy -Co-opted Governor / Safeguarding Governor
+Beverley Dowdy -Co-opted Governor

 My name is Beverley Dowdy and I have been appointed as a Co-opted Governor.
 I currently work as a support worker for a UK based charity but prior to this I worked in a primary school setting as a Teaching Assistant with various roles including working with SEN children and supporting the SENCO.
 I was also on the Governing Body.